lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "💖 You don’t need perfection — just rhythm.
 Every peaceful evening teaches your body how to feel safe again."

 follow_up_question: "Want to know about the best supplements and food for sleep?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Nutrition & Supplements for Sleep"
+label: "learn about the best supplements and food for sleep"

 intent_patterns:
   - "Why won't my mind stop racing at bedtime?"